-This demonstrates usage of jerasure_bitmatrix_encode(), jerasure_bitmatrix_decode(), jerasure_print_bitmatrix(), jerasure_make_decoding_bitmatrix() and jerasure_bitmatrix_dotprod().
+This program demonstrates usage of jerasure bitmatrix encode(), jerasure bitmatrix decode(), jerasure - print_bitmatrix(), jerasure make_decoding_bitmatrix() and jerasure bitmatrix dotprod().

 • jerasure_07.c: This takes three parameters: k, m and w.
 It performs the same coding/decoding as in jerasure_06, except it uses bit-matrix scheduling instead of bit-matrix operations.
+The packetsize is set at sizeof(long) bytes.
 It creates a "dumb" and "smart" schedule for encoding, encodes with them and prints out how many XORs each took.
 The smart schedule will outperform the dumb one.

-Next, it erases m random drives and decodes using jerasure_schedule_decode_lazy().
+Next, it erases m random devices and decodes using jerasure_schedule_decode lazy().
 Finally, it shows how to use jerasure_do_scheduled_operations() in case you need to do so explicitly.
 Example: